Will Toledo

-William Barnes (born August 23, 1992), known professionally as Will Toledo, is an American musician, singer-songwriter, multi-instrumentalist, producer, and founding member of the indie rock band Car Seat Headrest.
+William Barnes (born August 23, 1992), known professionally as Will Toledo, is an American singer-songwriter, multi-instrumentalist, producer, and founding member of the indie rock band Car Seat Headrest.

 Early life

 William Barnes was born and raised in Leesburg, Virginia, with his father working for the local county government, and his mother working as a special education teacher's aide.
 As a child, Toledo was taught piano by his father, recounting a story with Vice of how his father thought he knew how to read sheet music, but Toledo had instead only been imitating how his father played.

 While attending Loudoun County High School, Toledo was involved in marching band, and played trombone.
 During this time, he would also begin pursuing music on his own, becoming involved with the band Mr. Yay Okay, as well as working under his own solo projects, The 63rd Fret and Nervous Young Men.
 Toledo would begin sharing his work through the online music distribution platform Bandcamp after learning about the success the band Cults had been able to achieve through the platform.
+Toledo has stated that he and his musical style are influenced by The Beach Boys, Radiohead, and Green Day.

 Car Seat Headrest

 Toledo began Car Seat Headrest as a solo project shortly after graduating from high school, choosing the name as he would frequently record his vocals in the back seat of his family's car for privacy.
 As he had originally struggled to establish an audience through his previous projects, he chose to try to release more experimental songs anonymously.

 Under the Car Seat Headrest moniker, Toledo released eight studio albums, three extended plays, and two outtakes' compilations between 2010 and 2014.
 In 2015, upon signing to Matador Records, Toledo recruited drummer Andrew Katz and bassist Jacob Bloom, turning Car Seat Headrest into a full band.

 Toledo performing with Car Seat Headrest at The Showbox in 2018.

 Within Car Seat Headrest, Toledo provides vocals, guitar, piano, and synthesizers.
 Toledo's songwriting often combines influence from literature with personal, 'confessional' lyricism.
-Toledo is also one half of music duo 1 Trait Danger with Katz.
-Together, they have released three albums.
+Toledo is also one half of music duo 1 Trait Danger with Katz, with Toledo often performing as Trait and Katz often performing as Stoney.
+Together, they have released five albums.

+Toledo posted covers on his Tumblr account car seat headrest and through livestreams on Twitch during the COVID-19 pandemic, under his Twitch account traitincommon.